nageranki/eventnova/README.md

 Architecture: EventNova uses Client-Server Architecture.

 EventNova is fully deployable (ONLY on android phones) in the current version.
 You can download the 'app-release.apk' file to download the app onto your phone here: https://mahindraecolecentrale-my.sharepoint.com/:u:/g/personal/se22uari148_mahindrauniversity_edu_in/EbHHIVSiv2tCm2sE9Na9yE4BwVOb6JS_YTR8u4WNcua0dQ?e=YZbeB4
+(When you click on this link, you might see a warning message "Can't preview this file.
+Open the file or download it to view in your desktop app".
+Do not worry, go ahead and download the application.
+Since our current version of the application works only on android mobile phones, sorry for that, click on the link using an android phone ONLY.)